RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 # Citation

+To acknowledge the work of challenge organization team and insights from previous publication, please kindly follow the below instructions and beyond.

 - **Data citation**.
-Please cite the below technique paper [1] building the dataset (or the challenge summary paper when it is available) if you find the data and challenge is helpful to your research.
+Please cite the below technique paper [1] building the dataset (or/and the challenge summary paper when it is available) if you find the data and challenge is helpful to your research.

 - **Baseline citation**.
 If you find the method and code of data preprocess in the repo (e.g., creating the angle and beam plates) is inspiring to your work, please cite [2].
 If you use or adjust the MedNeXt as your network structure, please cite [3].

 ```
-[1] Riqiang Gao, Mamadou Diallo, Wilko Verbakel, Sandra Meyers, Masoud Zarepisheh, Rafe Mcbeth, Florin Ghesu, Ali Kamen.
+[1] Riqiang Gao, Mamadou Diallo, Han Liu, Anthony Magliari, Wilko Verbakel, Sandra Meyers, Masoud Zarepisheh, Rafe Mcbeth, Florin Ghesu, Ali Kamen.
 Automating High Quality RT Planning at Scale.
-Technique Note 2025.
+Technique Note, 2025.

 [2] Riqiang Gao, Bin Lou, Zhoubing Xu, Dorin Comaniciu, and Ali Kamen.
 "Flexible-cm gan: Towards precise 3d dose prediction in radiotherapy."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2023.